Missouri vs. South Carolina NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Missouri has combined with its opponents to put up more than 55 points in seven of nine games this season.
+- Missouri and its opponents have combined to put up more than 55 points in seven of nine games this season.

-- In 37.5% of South Carolina's games this season (3/8), the teams combined to score more than Saturday's over/under of 55.
+- In 37.5% of South Carolina's games this season (3/8), the teams combined to score more than Saturday's total of 55.

 - The two teams combine to average 54.6 points per game, 0.4 less than the over/under in this contest.

-- These two squads surrender a combined 60.5 points per game, 5.5 more than this contest's over/under.
+- This contest's over/under is 5.5 points fewer than the 60.5 these two squads combine to give up per game in 2021.

-- The Tigers and their opponents have scored an average of 61.2 points per game in 2021, 6.2 more than Saturday's total.
+- Tigers games this season feature an average total of 61.2 points, a number 6.2 points higher than Saturday's over/under.

-- The 55 over/under in this game is 4.9 points above the 50.1 average total in Gamecocks games this season.
+- In 2021, games involving the Gamecocks have averaged a total of 50.1 points, 4.9 fewer than this game's set over/under.

 Missouri Stats and Trends

-- Missouri has one win against the spread in nine games this season.
+- Thus far this year Missouri has one win against the spread.

-- The Tigers have yet to cover the spread this season when favored by 1 point or more in five chances.
+- The Tigers have been favored by 1 point or more five times this season and have not covered the spread in any of them.

-- Missouri has hit the over in 66.7% of its opportunities this year (six times over nine games with a set point total).
+- Missouri's games this year have gone over the total in six out of nine opportunities (66.7%).

-- Missouri is 0-7 against the spread and 4-3 overall this season when the team puts up more than 23.7 points.
+- When Missouri records more than 23.7 points, it is 0-7 against the spread and 4-3 overall.

-- The Tigers have eight giveaways this season, while the Gamecocks have 19 takeaways .
+- The Tigers have turned the ball over eight times this season, 11 fewer than the Gamecocks have forced (19).

 - Find the latest spread and moneyline odds for Missouri at SISportsbook.